Roberts Blossom: Career

 Blossom is also known for starring in the 1983 horror film Christine, a film directed by John Carpenter which is an adaptation of the book by Stephen King.
 He is best known for his role in the 1990 film Home Alone, in which he played Old Man Marley alongside Macaulay Culkin.
 He appeared in his final film role in 1995 alongside Sharon Stone and Leonardo DiCaprio in The Quick and The Dead (1995).
 Blossom's other film credits include Doc Hollywood (1991) starring Michael J. Fox; Reuben, Reuben (1983); Resurrection (1980) starring Ellen Burstyn; Flashpoint (1984); Vision Quest (1985) starring Matthew Modine and Linda Fiorentino; and Always (1989).

 Blossom made his first television appearance in 1958 in the television series Naked City.
 From 1976 to 1978, he starred on the television soap opera Another World, for which he won a Soapy Award for Best Villain.
 His other television credits include Moonlighting, with Cybill Shepherd and Bruce Willis, Tales from the Darkside, The Equalizer, the revived 1980s version of The Twilight Zone and Chicago Hope.
-His television films include John Brown's Raid, Family Reunion, with Bette Davis, the 1985 version of Noon Wine, Murder in the Heartland and Disney's Balloon Farm, which was his final role as an actor.
+His television films including Family Reunion, with Bette Davis, the 1985 version of Noon Wine, Murder in the Heartland and Disney's Balloon Farm, which was his final role as an actor.

 In 2000, Blossom appeared in the biography documentary Full Blossom: The Life of Poet/Actor Roberts Blossom, in which he talked about his life as an actor and poet.
 The documentary also featured his children Debbie and Michael, his first wife Beverly, and Ed Asner, Peter Brook and Robert Frank.

 Personal life

-Blossom was formerly married to Beverly Schmidt Blossom, with whom he had a son, Michael, and who died on November 1, 2014, of cancer.
+Blossom was formerly married to Beverly Schmidt Blossom, with whom he had a son, Michael.
+She died on November 1, 2014, of cancer.
 He was later married to Marylin Orshan Blossom until her death in 1982, with whom he had a daughter, Deborah Blossom.

 After Blossom retired from acting in the late 1990s, he moved to Berkeley, California, and spent his time writing poetry.
 He later moved to Santa Monica, where he died in 2011.